 Usually, deactivating and reactivating Memberium will recreate the cron jobs, but the issue may not be that they’re missing.
 It could be a problem on your webhosts end or something causing the jobs simply not to run.

-Please reach out to our support team if you get this error so we can assist in diagnosing and fixing this issue.
+Please reach out to our support team if you get this error after updating so we can help diagnose and fix this issue.

 Database Configuration Error